 Wilmer Eye Institute at Johns Hopkins – Baltimore, MD DFB collaborated with the design team, Johns Hopkins Hospital Facilities Planning & Construction Staff, and the Whiting-Turner Contracting Company to create an upscale landscape, as requested by the late Robert H. Smith.
 We made specific recommendations for site changes to accommodate large 7"-12" caliper trees, designed the planting plan, and selected the specimen plant materials to be used.
 Mr. Balderson directed the installation of the plantings on site to ensure completion for the October 2009 dedication.

-DFB & Associates, Inc. provides Landscape Architecture and Site Planning throughout the Mid Atlantic United States.
-We are located in Laytonsville, Maryland and our breadth of service includes clients in the Washington D.C. and Baltimore Metro Areas; Great Falls, McLean, and Upperville, Virginia; Annapolis, Easton, Frederick, and Hagerstown, Maryland.
+DFB & Associates, Inc., now a part of Intreegue provides Landscape Architecture and Site Planning throughout the Mid Atlantic United States.
+We are located in Laytonsville, Maryland and our breadth of service includes clients in the Washington D.C. and Baltimore Metro Areas; Great Falls, Mclean, and Upperville, Virginia; Annapolis Easton, Frederick and Hagerstown, Maryland.